telerik/reporting-docs/report-items/report-item/overview.md

  * [How to Cascade Parameters with applied filtering on data source level]({%slug telerikreporting/designing-reports/connecting-to-data/report-parameters/how-to-cascade-parameters-with-applied-filtering-on-data-source-level%})

 ## Rendering and Processing Settings

+The Report item exposes several properties that let you control some aspects of its processing and rendering.

  * __SkipBlankPages__